xxiaomm/NYU_GPU_labs/README.md

 NYU GPU Lab 1: Implement a vector processor in CUDA.

-NYU GPU Lab 2: Write a program to determine the heat distribution in a space using synchronous iteration on a GPU.
+NYU GPU Lab 2: Write CUDA program to determine the heat distribution in a space using synchronous iteration on a GPU.

 NYU GPU Lab 3: